 The Triangle School was built in late

 1857 in the Town of Hortonia.
-At first it was
+It was first

 to the public until 1977 when the Historical Society

 purchased it.
-It was then used at its Highway 45
+It was used at its original

-site until 1990 when it was moved to the Heritage
+site until 1990 when it was moved to the historical village.